top of page

 Inflammation platform drugs have multiple development options

-1. Chronic pain
+1. Chronic pain secondary to inflammation

 2. Painless but disabling complications of inflammation